griptape-ai/griptape-trade-school/docs/200/chatbot-rulesets/09_formatting_chat_output.md

 For example, instead of using `print("Hello, World!")`, we can now use `rprint("Hello, World!")` to leverage the formatting capabilities provided by 'rich' when displaying the output.

+!!!
+Tip
-> Sometimes people will simply recommend overiding the standard print functionality by doing `from rich import print`, but that would actually replace other uses of `print` in your code.
+    Sometimes people will simply recommend overiding the standard print functionality by doing `from rich import print`, but that would actually replace other uses of `print` in your code.
 For this reason, I recommend importing it as `rprint` in order to ensure behavior we expect.
 But in reality, it's totally up to you.
 [Read the documentation](https://rich.readthedocs.io/en/stable/introduction.html#quick-start) for more information.

 The **second** line imports the Panel class from the `rich.panel` module.
 The Panel class represents a styled container that can be used to encapsulate and visually enhance content within a console output.
 It allows us to create panels with various styles, colors, and borders.

-### 9.2 Wrap the chatbot
+### Panel

 Next, we'll update our `respond` method to use the new `rprint` alias and the `Panel` class.
 This is a pretty simple change to start with, but you'll very quickly see how much nicer things look.

 Inside the `respond` method, replace the line that looks like:

 ```python
 print(f"Kiwi: {response}")
 ```